status-im/nimbus-eth2/docs/the_style_book/src/02_formatting.md

 ## Style

-We follow [NEP-1](https://nim-lang.org/docs/nep1.html) for style matters, including naming, capitalization etc.
+We strive to follow [NEP-1](https://nim-lang.org/docs/nep1.html) for style matters, including naming, capitalization, 80-character limit etc. Common places where deviations happen include:

+* Code based on external projects
+    * Wrappers / FFI
+    * Implementations of specs that have their own naming convention
+    * Ports from other languages
+* Small differences due to manual formatting
+* Aligned block / parameter / comment indents that require reformatting many lines to accomodate a small change - these are tedious to maintain, thus fixed indents (instead of indents based on identifiers) are allowed / common

 ## Naming conventions